jadibdev/Microverse-Portfolio-Project/README.md

 ## Description
 This is a project that uses a pre-designed Figma template to build a website that can serve as a web development portfolio.
 The website features a navigation menu for exploration, a hero section with a call to action, a projects section to showcase past work and a contact section.
+The website is built using CSS, Figma and HTML markup.

 ![Portfolio](https://user-images.githubusercontent.com/6723417/168104984-92065738-3f90-4360-8605-1c42593ec1f9.png)